"Silent, oh Moyle, be the roar of thy waters

 You know when you offer someone shelter from the storm and they chose to lie under the lightning strikes?
 What do you do then?
 Leave the door open and the draughts enter and the criminals and thieves and the wild animals?
 Do you close it, but leave it unlocked and watch in despair through your crying windowpanes?
 Do you blot it out in a philosophical playlist or do you get your oil skins and lay out there with them, risking life and limb and being no good to anyone?
 ‘And the thunder rolls.’

-Sometimes it seems futile like voting for a dead woman on a ballot paper after getting drenched.
-And nobody to hold the door open when the wind gusted it shut on me nor shield me with an umbrella.
-No big sister swan to fan her wings.
+Sometimes it seems futile, like voting for a dead person on a ballot paper after getting drenched in the effort.
+There was nobody to hold the door open when the wind gusted it shut on me, nor shield me with an umbrella and noo big sister swan to fan her wings.
 I tried to hold my own, but it turned inside out.
 A tree that falls in a forest that somebody might hear.
 I suppose though there is a catharsis in bearing witness.
 Well, there is for the one being witnessed.

 I know that in Shangri-la they have beautiful sunsets.
 We must trust the sun to come up, to rise again in the east, to warm and to thaw the land.
 ‘There will be sunshine after rain.’
 Writing is a medium that sustains me, I put it out there.
 Someone bears witness or do they?
 Maya Angelou said that, 'There is no greater agony than bearing an untold story inside of you.'

 Some hearts carry heavy and terrible burdens.
 I have come to know that not every heart can carry them.
-Bearing witness. simply that, is the greatest gift that we can give to another.
+Bearing witness, simply that, is the greatest gift that we can give to another.
 It is a gift that you can give to yourself too, but it asks you to reach out, to take risks, to dare to share.
-Sometimes you even have to rustle up a storm, and step right into the eye.
-It is a risky business, hearts can and do get shattered.
+Sometimes you even have to rustle up a storm, and step right into the eye of it.
+'Tis a risky business, hearts can and do get shattered.

 What happens when you dare to take the risk yet you remain unheard?
 That is a tough one.
 One answer is to not share it there again.
 Another is to chance it a second time and hope, but live with the consequences.
 The third option is to cop right onto yourself and be very choosey where you share it.
 In order to see the sunshine, you have to weather the tempest.